hmrc/trusts-frontend/README.md

 If you want to run your local copy, then stop the frontend ran by the service manager and run your local code by using the following (port number is 9781 but is defaulted to that in build.sbt):

 ***sbt run***

+## Testing the service
+Run unit and integration tests before raising a PR to ensure your code changes pass the Jenkins pipeline.
+This runs all the unit tests and integration tests with scalastyle and checks for dependency updates:

+`./run_all_tests.sh`